APA-Technology-Division/urban-and-regional-planning-resources/README.md

 - [Park Score](https://www.tpl.org/parkscore) - The Trust for Public Land curates a comprehensive evaluation of park access and quality in the 100 largest U.S. cities.
 - [Tree Canopy](https://data.fs.usda.gov/geodata/rastergateway/treecanopycover/) - The U.S. Forest Service (USFS) Geospatial Technology and Applications Center (GTAC) builds and maintains tree canopy cover (TCC) datasets.
 - [Geospatial Conservation Atlas](https://geospatial.tnc.org/) - The Nature Conservancy's geospatial portal includes web maps, apps, a map gallery, local initiative portals, conservation data, and other resources.
+- [National Geologic Map Database](https://ngmdb.usgs.gov/mapview/) - This is a nation wide geologic map database developed by USGS's National Geologic Map Database (NGMDB) that comes with thousands of georeferenced geologic maps searchable through map interaction.
+Maps are visible at the zoom level that they were originally mapped.

 ### Energy and Natural Resources
 - [Low-Income Energy Affordability Data (LEAD)](https://www.energy.gov/scep/low-income-energy-affordability-data-lead-tool-and-community-energy-solutions) -  A free online tool by the U.S. Department of Energy.
 This interactive platform helps users make data-driven decisions on energy goals and program planning by improving their understanding of low-income and moderate-income household energy characteristics.